Mathematics curriculum changes

 How will DP mathematics address this in 2019?

-DP mathematics will focus on developing the skills of analysis, abstraction and generalisation, risk awareness and statistical literacy, algorithmic thinking, modelling and inquiry.
+DP mathematics will focus on developing the skills of analysis, abstraction and generalization, risk awareness and statistical literacy, algorithmic thinking, modelling and inquiry.
 We also aim to meet the diverse needs, interests and motivations of all our students within the DP and the Career-related Programme (CP).

 We have designed two mathematics subjects/routes that will each be offered at standard level (SL) and higher level (HL):